 If the student has initially achieved a mark of 40-49 for the module aggregate (including the raw mark achieved) no credit will be awarded, but the module can be considered for condonement if the average for the taught course modules is 50 after the mark of zero has been included in the calculation.

 If the student has initially achieved a mark of less than 40 for the module aggregate then no credit will be awarded and no condonement can be applied.
-Note that for the awards leading to professional registration all modules are core and condonement cannot be applied.

 4.2 Re-submission of Dissertations